UKCloud/documentation/articles/connectivity/conn-ref-telco-enagagement.md

 1. The end customer or partner will order the connection directly with the service provider that they wish to contract with.

-2. At the same time, the customer or partner will raise a Service Request through the UKCloud Portal to make UKCloud support aware of the need for HybridConnect or CrownConnect.
+2. At the same time, the customer or partner will raise a Service Request through the [My Calls](https://portal.ukcloud.com/support/ivanti) section of the UKCloud Portal to make UKCloud support aware of the need for HybridConnect or CrownConnect.

 3. UKCloud will provide information where needed to help the customer or partner complete forms that the telco provider requires in order to progress the order.